bencrbcp/dietcokebuttonformom/README.md

 ## Diet Coke button for mom

 A simple webapp with a Diet Coke button.
 Upon pressing it, you get notified through email and/or SMS the user of the button wants a diet Coke.
-Originally made for a friend that who came up with this idea for his mother's birthday, as she really likes Diet Coke.
+Originally requested for by a friend for his mother's birthday, as she really likes Diet Coke.

 ![Demo gif](https://i.imgur.com/X7nVU3s.gif)